Interviews and assessment centres

 Teachers must understand the principles of equality and diversity and know how to implement these in their day-to-day practice.
 You will need to discuss how you would ensure equality in your professional practice for all students, regardless of their personal backgrounds and circumstances.

 Make sure you understand what protected characteristics are, how potential barriers to learning can be removed and how all students can be helped to learn in a way that meets their individual needs and enables them to succeed.
-The following are examples of questions that you could be asked - testing your theoretical and practical understanding of these issues.
+The following are examples of questions that you could be asked, which test your theoretical and practical understanding of these issues.

 • How do children learn?